Senior Thesis Guidelines

-The expected length for a Comparative Literature honors thesis is at least 50-60 pages, including notes but excluding bibliography, title page, and table of contents.
+The expected length for a Global and Comparative Literature honors thesis is at least 50-60 pages, including notes but excluding bibliography, title page, and table of contents.

 For both Senior and Honors Theses, the manuscript should be double-spaced, typed in 12-point Times font, on single-sided 8 1/2 –by-11 inch paper.
 Left and right margins should be 1 ¼ inches.
 Top and bottom margins should be one inch.
 Pages should be numbered, except the title page.

 The title page should contain the thesis title, the student’s name, the mentor’s name, and the phrase “A Thesis Submitted in Partial Fulfillment of the Requirements for the Award of Honors in Global and Comparative Literature, Georgetown University, [Semester and Year]”.

 For footnotes, endnotes and citation standards, students should follow a standard scholarly format like the MLA Handbook or the Chicago Manual of Style.

-The steps and deadlines for the Comparative Literature honors thesis, as well as the mentoring process, are the same as those illustrated above for the senior thesis.
-However, Comparative Literature honors students are also required to give an oral presentation before a small group of faculty members (among whom the Comparative Literature Program Director) and peers by the end of April of their senior year.
+The steps and deadlines for the Global and Comparative Literature honors thesis, as well as the mentoring process, are the same as those illustrated above for the senior thesis.
+However, Comparative Literature honors students are also required to give an oral presentation before a small group of faculty members (among whom the Global and Comparative Literature Program Director) and peers by the end of April of their senior year.

 Faculty members invited to the presentation should be chosen in consultation with the thesis mentor and the Program Director, so as to form a consistent Thesis Committee.
 Copies of the thesis should be given to the thesis mentor, the Global and Comparative Literature Program Director, and to the other Thesis Committee faculty members prior to the date of the oral presentation.

 At the end of the oral presentation, the thesis mentor, the Program Director and one other selected reader from the Thesis Committee will convene to generate a final evaluation of the student’s thesis, and to deliberate in favor or against the “distinction” award.